 - Foil-Wrapped Pasta with Goat Cheese and Tomatoes: this delicious dish can be made according to the recipe or you can do without the foil and make in your skillet (boil the pasta - while your pasta is boiling, sauté olive oil, onion, garlic, and tomatoes and season with salt and pepper; add in the pasta to the skillet, and top with fresh basil).

 - Polenta Rounds with Caramelized Onions and Goat Cheese: yum!
 You can buy a log of polenta from most grocery stores, as well as Whole Foods and Trader Joe's; one log will feed about two people.
 You'll want to slice the log into thin rounds and cook on medium heat (with either olive or coconut oil).
 Once the side begins to slightly harden, you'll want to flip it and repeat.
 While the polenta is cooking, start to caramelize your onions.
 Add in a few tablespoons of oil, three tablespoons of sugar, and two onions; cook on high low heat, stirring frequently until the onions have hardened (about 12-15 minutes).
 Bring along your favorite goat cheese; once the rounds and onions have finished cooking, assemble: polenta round on the bottom, followed by caramelized onions, and topped with goat cheese.

 - How does Foil-Baked Lemon-Garlic Fish, with Asparagus and Couscous sound?
 Check out the recipe here.
 Instead of preheating the oven, start a fire and toss it in, turning every few minutes until cooked to your liking.
 Make a side of couscous and voila, gourmet food in the outdoors!

 Top 10 Fun Outdoor Meals for Kids

 - Walking Tacos: this one is perfect for kids - who doesn't want to eat dinner out of a chip bag?
 Pre-chop veggies at home and bring along everything that your child would want on a taco.
 For those on the health conscious side of things, consider buying a healthier brand of chips.
 Check out the recipe here.

 - Fireside Mac and Cheese: more fun than buying your typical box of macaroni and cheese!
-Roast this version over the open fire!
+Roast over the open fire!
 Or, go gourmet and check out the dutch oven version below.